Every year millions of women “stop the world and get off” – Daria Willis.

 Becoming who we are supposed to be.
 I remember butting my head against the idea that I am supposed to work for someone else for the rest of my life.
 It never made me feel good.

-We pantomime a ‘giving’ self so we don’t focus on the depths of who we really are.
+We pantomime a ‘giving’ of self so we don’t truly focus on the depths of who we really are.
+Don’t raise your eyebrows at that.
+You know we do.
 We come in last in our own lives even when we don’t mean to.
 We cover our desires up and our quirky weirdness because we don’t want anyone else to know our secrets.
-We makeup.
+We makeup (we literally cover ourselves with makeup).
 We hide.
 We lose ourselves.
+So when we are at the point of stopping the world to get off, we literally feel a sense of hopelessness or desperation.
+Anything has to be better than where we are…

 You know why it took me 2 failed business ventures, 3 business partners and 60+ jobs to get to where I am now?
-Because I let the opinion of others define who I was ‘supposed to’ be and what I had to do to be a success hold more weight in my life than my own.
+Because I let the opinion of others define who I was ‘supposed to be’ hold more weight in my life than my own opinion.

 - I didn’t even know what success looked like to me.